 #22 Armenian Street Penang

-Once called Malay Lane for the Malays that settled on the street, in the early 1800s, the name was changed to Armenian Street for the Armenian traders that took up residence there.
+Once called Malay Lane for the Malays that settled on the street, in the early 1800s, the name was changed for the Armenian traders that took up residence there.
 Today, the street is multicultural and is popular with tourists, who come in search of street art.
-Strolling the length of the lane is one of the best things to do in George Town, Penang.

 #23 Hock Teik Cheng Sin Temple

-The pretty Taoist Hock Teik Cheng Sin Temple was built in 1845 – and was once the meeting place for a secret Chinese society (which is why a Kuan Kong statue is placed on the roof).
+The pretty Taoist Hock Teik Cheng Sin Temple was built in 1845.
+It was once the meeting place for a secret Chinese society (which is why a Kuan Kong statue is placed on the roof).

 #24 Children on Bicycle Mural

-One of Ernest Zacharevic’s most loved pieces of artwork in Penang, Children on Bicycle is a small painting of two kids enjoying a bike ride…on an actual bike.
-It’s one of the best places to visit in Penang to see how real items can be incorporated into street art.
+One of Ernest Zacharevic’s most loved pieces of artwork in Penang, Children on Bicycle is a small painting of two kids enjoying a ride…on an actual bike.
+It’s one of the prime places to see how real items can be incorporated into street art.

 #25 Seh Tek Tong Cheah Kongsi Clan House